 For more information about breast implant illness, please visit Healing Breast Implant Illness and Breast Implant Illness.
 (Note: These links are to external websites that are not provided or maintained by or in any way affiliated with Florence Mussat M.D., S.C.
 Florence Mussat M.D., S.C. does not guarantee the accuracy, relevance, timeliness, or completeness of any information on these external websites.)

 What is the En Bloc Procedure?

-Developed by French plastic surgeons as a reliable and thorough form of explantation, the En Bloc procedure is performed by carefully removing the capsule and the implant together as a single, untouched unit.
-It was created as a way to remove ruptured silicone implants without further contaminating the body with silicone gel.
+Developed by French plastic surgeons as a reliable and thorough form of implant removal or explantation, the en bloc procedure entails carefully removing the capsule and the implant together as a single, untouched unit.
+The surgery aims to remove ruptured silicone implants without further contaminating the body with silicone gel.

 Why the En Bloc Procedure?

-There are more than a few reasons why the En Bloc procedure is preferred by patients and the medical community.
-During your procedure, your surgeon will be able to repair muscle and tissue to restore the original contours of the breast.
-After the capsule and the implant are removed, your breast tissue and muscles should gradually settle back to its original position on the chest wall, and you should be left with breasts that look and feel natural.
+There are more than a few reasons patients and the medical community prefer the en bloc procedure.
+During your surgery, Dr. Mussat will repair muscle and tissue to restore the original contours of the breast.
+After she removes the capsule and the implant, your breast tissue and muscles should gradually settle back to their original position on the chest wall, leaving you with breasts that look and feel natural.

 Frequently Asked Questions About En Bloc Breast Implant Removal